nnmp020395/MLOps_ClassifiImage/README.md

 docker compose up
 ```

 All custom docker images for the project are also available at : https://hub.docker.com/r/dessalinesdarryl/mlops_classifimage/

 Official images from grafana (grafana/grafana:latest), postgres (postgres:13) and prometheus (prom/prometheus:latest) are also used in the docker-compose.yaml file.

 * First training

 Go to the url http://localhost:8080 to access the airflow webserver and trigger the **mlops_project_get_store_images** dag.
 This will download the images for the database and store them then trigger a 1st training of the model.
 In development mode, airflow webserver default password and user name are set to airflow.

 * Run the webapp

 After running the docker compose, go to http://localhost:8501 to access the webapp.
 You can then upload in image to get a prediction.

-### Prod environement

 ## 3. Dataset
 The dataset used in this project consists of RGB images labeled as either "dandelion" or "grass", intended for binary image classification, available at https://github.com/btphan95/greenr-airflow/tree/master/dat.